elastic/examples/ElasticStack_donorschoose/README.md

 ##### Version
 Example has been tested in following versions:
-- Elasticsearch 1.7.0
+- Elasticsearch 5.0
-- Kibana 4.1.0
+- Kibana 5.0

 ### Installation & Setup
-* Follow the [Installation & Setup Guide](https://github.com/elastic/examples/blob/master/Installation%20and%20Setup.md) to install and test the ELK stack (*you can skip this step if you already have a working installation of the ELK stack*)
+* Follow the [Installation & Setup Guide](https://github.com/elastic/examples/blob/master/Installation%20and%20Setup.md) to install and test the Elastic Stack (*you can skip this step if you already have a working installation of the Elastic Stack*)

 * Run Elasticsearch & Kibana
   ```shell